Most Fed policy makers see change to balance sheet policy later this year

-Most Federal Reserve polic makers think the central bank should take steps to begin trimming its $4.5-trillion balance sheet later this year as long as the economic data holds up, minutes from their last meeting showed.
+Most Federal Reserve policymakers think the central bank should take steps to begin trimming its $4.5 trillion balance sheet later this year as long as the economic data holds up, minutes from their last meeting showed.

 The minutes released on Wednesday of the March 14-15 policy discussion, at which the Fed voted 9-1 to raise interest rates, also showed that the rate-setting committee had a broad discussion about whether to phase out or halt reinvestments all at once.

 “Provided that the economy continued to perform about as expected, most participants anticipated that gradual increases in the federal funds rate would continue and judged that a change to the Committee’s reinvestment policy would likely be appropriate later this year,” the Fed said in the minutes.

-Treasury yields rose sharply after the release of the minutes.
-The dollar briefly slipped while stocks on Wall Street slightly cut gains.
+Treasury yields initially rose sharply after the release of the minutes but reversed course.
+The dollar briefly slipped while stocks on Wall Street fell.

 The Fed bought Treasury and mortgage-backed bonds on an unprecedented scale in the wake of the financial crisis to help keep interest rates low to spur hiring and growth.

-Fed policy makers have previously indicated that any plan to shrink its portfolio would let the bonds naturally roll off, by not reinvesting them when they mature, once its interest rate hikes were “well under way.”
+Fed policymakers have previously indicated that any plan to shrink its portfolio would let the bonds naturally roll off, by not reinvesting them when they mature, once its interest rate hikes were “well under way.”

+“The December FOMC meeting is probably the most likely date to introduce this change,” said Paul Ashworth, chief U.S. economist at Capital Economics in Toronto, following the publication of the minutes.

-The Fed’s lifted its benchmark interest rate in March to a target range of between 0.75 and 1 per cent, its second hike in three months, and signaled it remained on track to lift rates twice more this year.
+The Fed’s lifted its benchmark interest rate in March to a target range of between 0.75 and 1 percent, its second hike in three months, and signaled it remained on track to lift rates twice more this year.

-In the minutes, almost all policy makers agreed that the timing of a change in balance sheet policy would depend on economic and financial conditions and generally preferred to taper or stop investments in both Treasury and mortgage-backed bonds.
+In the minutes, almost all policymakers agreed that the timing of a change in balance sheet policy would depend on economic and financial conditions and generally preferred to taper or stop investments in both Treasury and mortgage-backed bonds.

 An approach that phased out reinvestments was seen as less likely to trigger financial market volatility while doing so all at once “was generally viewed as easier to communicate while allowing for somewhat swifter normalization of the size of the balance sheet.”